Joseph Baldwin Academy

 The Academy has made arrangements with a local physician to care for its students.
 Whenever possible, the Health & Wellness Director will contact parents before the Academy takes their child to the physician; however, sometimes this notification may occur afterward.

 Emergency medical service is available at a Kirksville hospital.
 All students must submit medical history forms and a copy of their health insurance card, which the Health & Wellness Director will keep on file.
 Students will be responsible for any co-payment at the doctor’s office, hospital, or pharmacy at the time of the service.
 Those students with long-standing medical conditions should request their physician forward relevant information to the Joseph Baldwin Academy.

 There are limited flights between St. Louis and Kirksville Regional Airport via Cape Air.
 If you elect to come directly to Kirksville by plane, be advised that a connection must be made in St. Louis.
 While we are great fans of the Cape Air service, and patrons may wish to consider it, parents will want to discuss logistics with their children if they are inexperienced fliers.
 Cape Air charges a fee each way, over and above the cost of your flight to St. Louis, to reach Kirksville.
 Staff members of JBA will meet you at the security checkpoint of your arrival gate.

 The first tuition payment is a minimum amount to secure your place and will be provided in your application materials and will be provided in your acceptance email.
 If your student is awarded a scholarship, we require that you make that initial minimum payment, with your scholarship being applied to your remaining balance.

 Your total amount due must be paid in full prior to check-in day — review dates for that year on our payment page.

 Please reach out about any challenges you may have for payments.
-However, we must have your tuition paid in full no later than two weeks before the Academy for your student to be allowed to move in.
+However, we must have your tuition paid in full no later than three weeks before the Academy for your student to be allowed to move in.
 We are unable to accept any tuition as of move-in day.